microsoft/vscode-docs/api/extension-guides/icon-theme.md

 # Icon Theme

-VS Code displays icons next to filenames throughout its UI, and extensions can contribute new sets of file icons that users can choose from.
+Visual Studio Code displays icons next to filenames throughout its UI, and extensions can contribute new sets of file icons that users can choose from.

 ## Adding a new Icon Theme